Fresh Tomato and Red Onion Salad (Mediterranean Style)

 Assemble the Salad

 • In a large bowl, combine the salted tomatoes, marinated onions, 2 tablespoons chopped parsley, and 1 tablespoon chopped mint.
 Drizzle with 3 tablespoons olive oil.
 Season with ¼ teaspoon black pepper and, if using, ¼ teaspoon sumac.
 Toss gently to coat.
-Let sit for 5 minutes before serving to allow the flavors to come together.
+Let it sit for 5 minutes before serving to allow the flavors to come together.

 Notes